Larison's Turkey Farm Inn - Chester, New Jersey

 The restaurant became a cherished gathering place for locals and visitors from around the state.
 The menu was famous for its turkey-focused meals, emphasizing traditional, hearty, homestyle cooking.
 The restaurant became renowned for its comfort food and generous portions, often served family-style.

-At Larison’s, every day was Thanksgiving day at the restaurant.
+At Larison’s, every day felt like Thanksgiving at the restaurant.
 Accompanied by classic sides like stuffing, mashed potatoes, cranberry sauce, and vegetables, the roasted turkey with gravy dinner was the mainstay.
-Yes they also had prime rib and roast beef as well, but who goes to a turkey farm to get beef anyway!
+Yes, they also had prime rib and roast beef as well, but who goes to a turkey farm to get beef anyway!
 Baked or roasted chicken and ham dishes were also available to diversify the menu.

 Then there was the turkey pot pie.
 A rich, creamy pot pie filled with chunks of turkey and vegetables, topped with a flaky crust.
-A hearty Turkey Soup made with turkey, vegetables, and sometimes noodles, ideal as a starter or a light meal perhaps served with a hot Open-Faced turkey sandwich were served with gravy over sliced bread, alongside a heaping of mashed potatoes.
+A hearty Turkey Soup, made with turkey, vegetables, and sometimes noodles, is ideal as a starter or a light meal.
+It may be served with a hot Open-Faced turkey sandwich, accompanied by gravy over sliced bread, alongside a heaping of mashed potatoes.

 Don’t forget the desserts.
 Various pies, including pumpkin and apple, rounded out the meal.